 The 32 ETH threshold to become a validator on the Ethereum network is out of the league for many individuals.
 But in that case, staking pools come to the rescue of people who still want to participate in Ethereum staking.

 Staking pools are services that act as a common system where multiple individuals can lock smaller funds to reach the minimum threshold of 32 ETH.
 They can then collectively act as one node for the Ethereum network to propose new blocks and earn ETH rewards.
-The rewards collected through their contribution is divided among all participants of a pool in proportion to their staked amount.
+The rewards collected through their contribution are divided among all participants of a pool in proportion to their staked amount.

 What makes it even riskier is the fact that the transfer of ETH from Ethereum 1.0 to Ethereum 2.0 will be one-way until the completion of phase 2.
 And as Ethereum 2.0 will likely remain almost unusable for a long time before the shard chains are fully functional, the staked ETH can be used for nothing except staking.
 There may also be a lack of liquidity of ETH on Ethereum 2.0, which means users may not be able to liquidate their holdings in case the ETH price goes south.